Office politics are everywhere.

 Similar to slipstream overtaking, slipstream players align with the boss today, to overtake him tomorrow.

-There is a lovely business example in a great movie called “C’eravamo Tanto Amati “.
+There is a business example in a great movie called “C’eravamo Tanto Amati “.
 This is the dramatic scene where the final overtake takes place.

 Also read: